Quotes of Integrity

 Lesson Five provides learners with reflection opportunities using quotes about integrity and the student's life experience.

 - describe the connection between knowing oneself and integrity.

 - definition of integrity, "Be true to yourself and others," written on the board

-- copies of Attachment One: Quotes Related to Integrity for each learner, or these same quotes written on the board before students arrive (also found in Instructional Strategies)
+- Write the four quotes on the board before students arrive (found in Instructional Strategies)